FRC Driver Station Powered by NI LabVIEW

 Starting the FRC Driver Station

-The FRC Driver Station can be launched by double-clicking the icon on the Desktop or by selecting Start->All Programs->FRC Driver Station.
+The FRC Driver Station can be launched by double-clicking the icon on the Desktop or by selecting Start->All Apps->FRC Driver Station.

 Driver Station Key Shortcuts